heejaedev/heejaedev/README.md

 - 👯 I’m looking to collaborate on **Android and web development**
 - 🤔 I’m looking for help with **Android Google Map**
 - 💬 Ask me about **Android**!
-- ⚡ Fun fact: I Love BEER 🍺, LOSTARK 🎮 and SNOW BOARD🏂 and I hope to develop every ✨beautiful things✨
+- ⚡ Fun fact: I Love BEER 🍺, LOSTARK 🎮 and SNOW BOARD🏂 and I hope to develop every beautiful things✨

 <br>